Vyral/scott-hoffman/_posts/2020-02-10-are-you-a-goal--or-growth-conscious-person.md

 * Learn before making mistakes
 * Depend on hard work

 This is an interesting way to look at these two types of people.
-My goal is to always be a growth conscious person.
+My goal is to always be a growth-conscious person.
 Keep these differences in mind when going about your daily life.

 If we can ever help you with a real estate question or need, feel free to reach out via phone or email.
 We look forward to hearing from you soon.